-Yet, the science of sound is very precise.
-In Yoga, Nada yoga is in charge of study sound vibration.
-Not everybody can create mantras as if it was a writing a melody or a song.
+Yet, the science of sound is exact.
+In Yoga, Nada yoga is in charge of studying sound vibration.
+Not everybody can create mantras as if it was writing a melody or a song.

 When you chant, you create vibrations emanating from different parts of your body.
 The sounds could come from the abdomen, from the diaphragm, or from the throat.
 These are pure vibrations that tune you with the mantra so that you become one with the mantra.